-In [17], the long-range transmission issue that WSNs encounter was examined, leading to the development of an optimized system for WSNs for fuzzy subordinate support systems.
+In [18], the long-range transmission issue that WSNs encounter was examined, leading to the development of an optimized system for WSNs for fuzzy subordinate support systems.
 There is a discussion on the system's precise level.
-For WSN data aggregation, Lakshmi and Deepthi [18] proposed a channel code-based privacy scheme.
+For WSN data aggregation, Lakshmi and Deepthi [17] proposed a channel code-based privacy scheme.
 However, it lacks mechanisms to detect malicious nodes that could falsify data or disrupt routes.
 TM-AD addresses this by providing node-level behavioral analysis and ensuring routing integrity.

 The information security issue about WSNs in the power grid was tackled by [19], and his team members also proposed a blockchain-based data-sharing paradigm.
 It is crucial to remember that the analysis evaluated how well and safely the data-sharing model shares, stores, and protects sensitive information [19].
-An enhanced approach was developed by Jiang et al. [20] to address security flaws and excessive energy consumption in WSN applications, including military surveillance and habitat monitoring.
-The scheme carefully distributes the sensors.
-In contrast with traditional deployment plans, this approach may have improved privacy while optimizing energy consumption and information latency [20,32].
+The researchers [20] presented a sophisticated approach to overcome security attacks and minimise the unnecessary use of energy in wireless sensor network (WSN) applications, especially those that involve military surveillance and environmental studies.
+It provides a precise sensor placement.
+This scheme seems to increase privacy, although at the same time, it improves energy use and latency of information compared to traditional deployment models [20,32].